frroossst/callingRustFunctionsFromC/README.md

     Add panic-halt to Cargo.toml
     extern crate panic_halt;

-We build using `carog build --target thumbv7em-none-eabi`
+We build using `cargo build --target thumbv7em-none-eabi`

 4. Create a .cargo/config file and add the following [build]